Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Introduction

 Let $t\in\CC$.
 In~\cite{Deligne}, Deligne defined a monoidal category, depending on $t$ as a parameter, which, in some sense, serves as an interpolation of the categories of representations of the symmetric groups $S_n$, for the special cases when $t=n$.
 In~\cite{CO}, Deligne's category was realized as the additive Karoubi envelope of the partition category $\Par(t)$, for the same $t$.
 The objects of $\Par(t)$ are indexed by nonnegative integers.
-The morphisms are given by partition diagrams.
-The endomorphism of an object $l$ is the partition algebra $\parti_{l}(t)$.
-In~\cite{Comes}, one can find a diagrammatic approach to $\Par(t)$ as a rigid symmetric monoidal category generated by a Frobenius object of categorical dimension $t$ and also a concise and explicit presentation of $\Par(t)$.
+The morphisms in $\Par(t)$ are given by partition diagrams.
+The endomorphism of an object $l$ in $\Par(t)$ is the partition algebra $\parti_{l}(t)$.
+In~\cite{Comes}, one can find a diagrammatic approach to $\Par(t)$ as a rigid symmetric strict monoidal category generated by a Frobenius object of categorical dimension $t$ and also a concise and explicit presentation of $\Par(t)$.
+The partition category is an example of a so called diagram category.
+A unified approach with rigorous proofs for finding presentations for diagram categories as monoidal categories was given in~\cite{East20}.

-Motivated by the triangular decomposition of the universal enveloping algebra of a finite dimensional complex semisimple Lie algebra, \cite{Strop} proposes a notion of triangular decomposition for a locally finite dimensional and locally unital algebra with a fixed choice of idempotents.
-In such a setup, one has natural analogues of the notion of a Cartan subalgebra, a Borel subalgebra, and also an analogue of Verma modules which have simple quotients giving rise to a classification of simple modules.
-The path algebra of $\Par(t)$ is a locally finite dimensional and locally unital algebra which admits a triangular decomposition, see~\cite{Brv}.
+Motivated by the triangular decomposition of the universal enveloping algebra of a finite-dimensional complex semisimple Lie algebra, \cite{Strop} proposed a notion of triangular decomposition for a locally finite-dimensional and locally unital algebra with a fixed choice of pairwise orthogonal idempotents.
+In such a setup, one has natural analogues of the notion of a Cartan subalgebra, a Borel subalgebra, and also an analogue of a Verma module (which is called a standard module in this setup) which have simple quotients giving rise to a classification of simple modules.
+The path algebra of $\Par(t)$ is a locally finite-dimensional and locally unital algebra which admits a triangular decomposition, see~\cite{Brv}.
 The Cartan subalgebra of the path algebra of $\Par(t)$ is the direct sum of the group algebras of all symmetric groups and the (positive) Borel subalgebra is the path algebra of the downward partition category.